warren-bank/mirror-XMail-mail-server/Readme.txt

 				the file if it's going to return 100 as command exit value )
 	@@MSGID		will be substituted with the ( XMail unique ) message id
 	@@MSGREF	will be substituted with the reference SMTP message id
-	@@TMPFILE	will create a copy of the message file to a temporary one.
-			It's external program responsibility to delete the temporary file.

 	Here  "command"  is the name of an external program that must process the message and return its processing result.
 If it return  99  the message is rejected and a notification